 According to the National Institutes of Health, air purifiers remove airborne particles, including allergens, bacteria, smoke, dust, pollen, mold spores, and pet dander.
 However, they do not eliminate viruses, which are extremely small and can easily pass through regular filters.

-An air purifier is designed to remove airborne contaminants, such as dust particles, bacteria, mold spores, pet dander, smoke odors, and other harmful particles from the indoor air.
+An air purifier removes airborne contaminants, such as dust particles, bacteria, mold spores, pet dander, smoke odors, and other harmful particles from the indoor air.
 Air purifiers work by sucking in your home’s air and running it through a series of filters.

 The HEPA filter is an air filter that can eliminate particles as small as 0.3 microns from the air.
 Suppose you’re wondering what True HEPA filters are made of.
 In that case, they are usually a combination of tightly woven plastic and fiberglass threads that prevent larger particles from passing while still allowing airflow.